maxschelski/figureflow/docs/tutorial.rst

   1) In which the first row is the width of each column and the last column is the height of each row
   2) In which above every panel letters there is a number corresponding to the relative width of the panel in that row and the last column of the csv contains the height of each row
   3) In which widths are defined as in the second point but heights are defined for every panel by a number right of the panel letter

+Each figure usage example also contains a csv layout you can check.

 Using the GUI to add/edit elements
 ------------------